-- fulfilled all requirements for pre-matriculation (see page 5); - met with the program coordinator to present their program of study; and - submitted three letters of reference to the Graduate Records Office.

-The M.L.A. program consists of ten, three-credit courses and a six-credit Final Project for a total of 36 credit hours.
+- fulfilled all requirements for pre-matriculation (see page 5); - met with the program coordinator to present their program of - submitted three letters of reference to the Graduate Records Courses The M.L.A. program consists of ten, three-credit courses and a sixcredit Final Project for a total of 36 credit hours.
 Although there are required courses, the program's primary feature is that students are expected to self-design their program of study.
 This flexibility allows students to pursue courses that best reflect their personal and professional interests.
-The program has the following requirements.

-- 1. A brief, written rationale must accompany the self-designed program of study.
+The program has the following - 1.
+A brief, written rationale must accompany the self-designed program of study.
 The rationale should elaborate on how the chosen courses will satisfy the student's personal and/or professional interests.
-The program of study must be approved by the coordinator. - 2.
-Complete three required courses (12 hours): - Ancient World-examines the world's most influential books, people, and ideas before 1500 A.D.
-(3 credits) - Modern World-examines the world's most influential books, people, and ideas since 1500 A.D.
-(3 credits) - Final Project-a culminating project completed under the guidance of a McDaniel College faculty member.
+The program of study must be approved by the - 2.
+Complete three required courses (12 hours): - Ancient World examines the world's most influential books, people, and ideas before 1500 A.D.
+(3 credits) - Modern World examines the world's most influential books, people, and ideas since 1500 A.D.
+(3 credits) - Final Project a culminating project completed under the guidance of a McDaniel College faculty member.
 (6 credits) - 3.
-The remainder of your courses should come from the following areas: - Two courses (6 credits) from Cultural Heritage. - Two courses (6 credits) from Contemporary Society. - One course (3 credits) from Creative Process. - Three elective courses (9 credits)-one course must come from the M.L.A. curriculum, the remaining two courses may come from outside the M.L.A. curriculum. - Cultural Heritage, Contemporary Society, and Creative Process courses are designated as such in the Graduate Catalog. - 4.
-Only one independent study is permitted in the program.
+The remainder of your courses should come from the following - Two courses (6 credits) from Cultural Heritage. - Two courses (6 credits) from Contemporary Society. - One course (3 credits) from Creative Process. - Three elective courses (9 credits) one course must come from the M.L.A. curriculum, the remaining two courses may come from outside the M.L.A. curriculum.
+Cultural Heritage, Contemporary Society, and Creative Process courses are designated as such in the Graduate Catalog.
+4. Only one independent study is permitted in the program.
+MASTER OF SCIENCE PROGRAMS Better Educators for Students of Tomorrow (BEST) Overview The BEST program provides students with the content and pedagogical background and experiences necessary for initial certification in elementary (Grades 1-6), secondary (Grades 7-12) (including biology, chemistry, English, French, German, mathematics, physics, social studies, and Spanish) and Pre-K - 12 (art, music, and physical education) education.
+The program has been evaluated and approved by the Maryland Higher Education Commission, the National Council for Accreditation of Teacher Education, and the Maryland State Department of Education.
+The BEST program embraces a rich combination of content, research based learning theory, effective teaching practices with significant public school experiences, opportunities for research within the public school setting, and encouragement to reflect upon classroom practice.
+National standards in the field provide the base for the pedagogical and content knowledge throughout the BEST program.
+Successful completion of the BEST program will result in the candidate becoming eligible for initial teacher certification by the State of Maryland and the awarding of a Master of Science degree by McDaniel College.
+Admission and Matriculation Applicants to the program are first admitted as pre-matriculated students after submitting: - · A completed Application for Graduate Study form with nonrefundable fee - Transcripts verifying completion of an appropriate undergraduate degree and a cumulative GPA of at least 2.75\ (on a scale of 4.0) To begin the program, candidates must: